When does an RCE matter?

 In addition, the applicant risks additional costs in the form of USPTO extension fees.
 When an after-final response fails to place the application in condition for allowance, an Advisory Action will be issued.
 The problem, however, is that the deadline for filing a proper response with an RCE is counted not from the date of Advisory Action, but from the date of the final Office Action.
 Therefore, it is likely that extension fees will be required when the separate RCE is subsequently filed.

-When should an RCE be filed?
+When should you file an RCE?

 If you are submitting claim amendments to overcome rejections based on the prior art, then it would be advisable to file an RCE.
 Rarely will patent examiners want to review substantive claim amendments or search for more prior art when considering an after-final response.